guialvares/KeY-Workshop/presentation-start.md

 - It is totally open <!-- .element: class="fragment fade-in-then-semi-out" -->
 - It is used for financial assets <!-- .element: class="fragment fade-in-then-semi-out" -->
 - There are adversary interests in smart contracts <!-- .element: class="fragment fade-in-then-semi-out" -->
-- The identity behind addresses is anonymous <!-- .element: class="fragment fade-in-then-semi-out" -->
+- The identity behind addresses is anonymous <!-- .element: class="fragment fade-in" -->

 ## Correctness of Smart Contract
 - Smart contracts usually have unexpected behaviors <!-- .element: class="fragment fade-in-then-semi-out" -->
 - There was a decentralized autonomous organization in the Ethereum blockchain that almost lost 150 million dollars in 2016 because of a reentrance bug <!-- .element: class="fragment fade-in-then-semi-out" -->
-- Several bugs are still happening and one way to avoid them is by using formal methods and techniques <!-- .element: class="fragment fade-in-then-semi-out" -->
+- Several bugs are still happening and one way to avoid them is by using formal methods and techniques <!-- .element: class="fragment fade-in" -->

 ## Objective